queelius/papers/ngram-projections/projection.md

 In particular, we can also consider more complex inductive biases that involve pattern matching and context-free grammars.
 For example, we can use a context-free grammar to define the space of possible continuations of the input.

 In theory, we could have a number of production rules on the input that restrict the set of possible continuations to some CFG.
 This is a more hand-crafted inductive bias that requires more domain knowledge and human expertise to implement, but it may be appropriate in some circumstances, such as when the task requires generating text that follows a specific structure or format, like JSON or Python code.

+### D: Similarity Bias: Shortest Edit Distance {-}

+Shortest edit distance finds the shortest sequence of operations (e.g., swaps, insertions, deletions, and substitutions) transforming the current context $w_{<t}$ into a sequence in $D$.

+The recency bias can be seen as a special case of the similarity bias where we only allow deletions from the end of the context until a match is found.

+A justification for using shortest edit distance is based on the idea of similarity: if two sequences are similar, they are more likely to have similar continuations.
+Edit distance is a way to measure the similarity between two sequences based on the minimum number of operations needed to transform one into the other.

+#### Example {-}

+Let's use the earlier example, where we have as input "the dog ran after the" and the training data
+$D$ contains the following:

+1. "a dog chased the cat in the garden"
+2. "the dog chased the cat, but the cat climbed a tree and got away"
+3. "the mouse ran from the cheese trap after setting it off"

+The longest suffix is "the".
+What is shortest edit distance to find a match in the training data?
+We can perform the following two edits: substitute "ran" with "chased" and delete "after", resulting in "the dog chased the" which has a longest suffix match equal to "the dog chased the" (2), and so the next token predicted is "cat".
+Thus, a completion by the model might be: "the dog ran after the cat, but the cat climbed a tree and got away".
+The training data does not contain this completion, but the shortest edit distance found a *relevant* projection to the training data.

+What else could we have found within two edits?
+We could have substituted "dog" with "mouse" and "after" with "from", resulting in the input "the mouse ran from the" and the completion "the dog ran after the cheese trap after setting it off".
+This is a less plausible completion for the DGP, and things could go much worse, but we see that just counting the number of edits can lead to a poor projection onto the training data.

+#### Challenges {-}

+As the example demonstrated, a primary challenge with shortest edit distance is that it treats all single edits as having a uniform cost.
+Ideally, when we edit the input, we want to preserve the "meaning" of the context.
+Thus, some edits should be more costly than others, based on how much they change the meaning of the input.

+Also, the shortest (least-cost) edit distance, particularly when we combine it with non-uniform costs, is more computationally intensive than the longest prefix projection.
+However, it is tractable, e.g., graph search in GOFAI.
+Approximate methods like Monte Carlo Tree Search (MCTS) can also be used to find approximate solutions.

+### E: Semantic Similarity: Least-Cost Edit Distance {-}

+A significant issue with *shortest edit distance* is that it treats each edit as having a uniform cost (a kind of uninformed search).
+A simple extension is to add a cost to each edit based on some measure of semantic similarity between tokens or sequences.

+Once we have a cost in place, we can use classical search techniques, like A* search, to find relevant sequences in the training data to the current context.

+Classical IR (Information Retrieval) techniques like BM25, query expansion, and semantic similarity measures can be used to assign costs to edits.

+1. Input expansion (query expansion): Expand the input to multiple possible sequences that are similar to the input.

+2. Treat the input like a search query in IR and use BM25 or other similarity measures to find the most similar sequences in the training data.
+We then define the projection function as:

+$$
+\operatorname{proj}_D(x;\beta) = \arg\max_{y \in \operatorname{segments}_\beta(D)} \operatorname{similarity}_\beta(x, y),
+$$

+where $\operatorname{segments}_\beta(D)$ is a segmentation strategy of the data $D$ into segments (e.g., sentences paragraphs) and $\operatorname{similarity}_\beta$ is a similarity measure between the input $x$ and the segment $y$, e.g., cosine similarity or Euclidean distance between embeddings or some tf-idf measure, like BM25.

+We can use the inferred $\beta$ to find the most relevant segments in the training data to the input, and then use the AR model to generate continuations of the input based on these segments.